 If so, then praise God!
 For it is perfectly possible to translate verse 37 like this, 'Whoever is in process of coming to me I will never drive away.'
-If God were not drawing you, if he were not enabling you, if he were not giving you to Jesus, do you think that for one moment that you would entertain such preposterous notions as Christians are supposed to believe?
+If God were not drawing you, if he were not enabling you, if he were not giving you to Jesus, do you think for one moment that you would entertain such preposterous notions as Christians are supposed to believe?
 Do you suppose you would even give it serious consideration?
-Do you think you would give it more than half-an-hour of your time?
+Do you think you would give it even half-an-hour of your time?

 See what Jesus says in verse 45.
 'Everyone who listens to the Father and learns from him comes to me.'
 That is the way it is.
-Ask any Christian and you will discover that is how faith arrived for him.
-It was not an achievement, or something he congratulated himself about.
+Ask any Christian and you will discover that is how faith arrived for them.
+It was not an achievement that they congratulate themselves about.
 It was a gift.
-It was not the result of trying, but of listening, listening for the voice of God addressing us, informing us, calling us graciously to himself.
+It was not the result of trying, but of listening, listening for the voice of God addressing them, informing them, calling them graciously to himself.
 That is the way it is.
-Of course there are plenty of things about Jesus that are hard to accept: the spirituality of his message, the supernaturalism of his Person, the scandal of his cross.
+Of course there are plenty of things about Jesus that are hard to accept: the spirituality of his message, the supernaturalism of his person, the scandal of his cross.
 Every Christian has wrestled with those things.
-But, mercifully, faith is not a mere subscription to a creed, but a loving attachment to him, to the Person of Jesus.
+But, mercifully, faith is not a mere subscription to a creed, but a loving attachment to him, to Jesus.
 The question is not 'Do we understand everything he says?', but, 'Are we ready to commit ourselves to everything he is?'

-Verse 66 says that from this time many of his disciples

-turned back and no longer followed him.
+Verse 66 says that from this time many of his disciples turned back and no longer followed him.
 You can just imagine what they were saying.
 'Oh, we really thought after that miracle of the feeding of the 5,000 that he intended to bring about social reform, you know.
 But it seems he is just one of those religious cranks after all.
-Talking about pie-in-the-sky-when-you-die, a lot of super-spiritual claptrap about coming down from heaven and offensive gibberish about eating his flesh.
+Talking about pie-inthe-sky-when-you-die, a lot of super-spiritual claptrap about coming down from heaven and offensive gibberish about eating his flesh.
 It's a pity.
 A person with his gifts could have changed the world.'